aydinvardarr/countdownTimer/README.md

 # countdownTimer
-Countdown timer that calculates and displays the time until the new year.
+Coutdown timer that calculates and displays the time until the new year using plain html-css-javascript.